Emergency preparedness and procedures

-While initial emergency communication may be sent through the Earlham ENS, most follow-up information will be provided through the College’s homepage.
+While initial emergency communication may be sent through the Earlham ENS, most follow-up information will be provided on Earlham College’s landing page.

 These emergency procedures have been designed to provide direction to the Earlham College community in the event of an emergency.
 Faculty and staff members should direct students and visitors should an emergency occur.
 These links will provide basic information and instructions for the following situations:

 Remember no two incidents are identical, each must be evaluated independently, therefore the following response concepts could include: